 A doctor will also consider whether a person is taking anticoagulants, as these can interact with vitamin K.

-The American Academy of Pediatrics recommend that newborns receive a single shot of 0.5 to 1 mcg of vitamin K-1 at birth.
+The American Academy of Pediatrics recommend that newborns receive a single shot of

 A vitamin K shot is especially important for newborns under certain conditions.
 Risk factors for vitamin K deficiency bleeding include:

 - premature delivery

 - maternal use of antiseizure drugs, anticoagulants, or drugs for tuberculosis

 - babies who have fat malabsorption due to gastrointestinal or liver disease

 - newborns who do not receive an injection of vitamin K at birth

 It is up to the parents to decide whether their baby receives a vitamin K injection.
 Experts recommend the injection as it can protect against problems such as intracranial hemorrhage, brain damage, and infant death.

 Vitamin K deficiency in adults is very rare, as most people get sufficient vitamin K from their diet.
 If a deficiency does develop and remains untreated, it may result in excessive bleeding.

 In infants, administering vitamin K at birth can prevent some problems from developing, including excessive bleeding.